flempriere/CppThroughGameProgramming/Chapter2/Chapter2.md

 1. *What kind of things would be difficult to program without loops?*
     - Any kind of functionality which has to repeat an arbitrary number of times is difficult without some form of loop construct.
 2. *What are the advantages and disadvantages of the `switch` statement versus a series of `if` statements*
     - The switch statement has the advantage of performing the multiway with one comparison
-    - The `if-else-if-else` construct requires us to write a sequentual series of `if-else-if` statements that must be tested in turn.
+    - The `if-else-if-else` construct requires us to write a sequentual series of `if-else-if` statements that must be tested in turn
     - Additionally the `switch` statement can use cascading behaviour
       - Code falls through from one case to the next in the absence of a `break`
       - Can write short code in cases where there is a standard behaviour with some preprocessing performed in a couple of special cases.
     - However the `if-else-if-else` construct is more flexible since the conditional for the branch may be any expression, not just an `int`
 3. *When might you `omit` a break statement from the end of `switch` statement?*